N Gauge Forum

 Post by: ntpntpntp on November 12, 2025, 08:13:24 PM

-Quote from: mojo on Today at 05:07:34 PMJust had another browse and there are a variety of points with X shown.
+Quote from: mojo on November 12, 2025, 05:07:34 PMJust had another browse and there are a variety of points with X shown.

 Whilst some are described as NEW, where boxed all are in the old style pale blue cardboard boxes so very old stock.